Are you choosing a sleeper sofa? Wondering which ones are the most comfortable? We’ve done the research, and the verdict is in.

-While the cheaper models are great when you’re in a pinch, they won’t be as comfortable as the more expensive models…
+While the cheaper models are great when you’re in a pinch, they won’t be as comfy as the more expensive models…

 And the Stone & Beam leather sofa is also pretty pricey – but again, so worth it if you can afford it!

-If you’re looking for a comfortable sofa that’s worth the sleeper it comes with, which you’ll pull-out occasionally, then the Devon from Signature Sleep is definitely a worthy and affordable investment.
+If you’re looking for a comfy sofa that’s worth the sleeper it comes with, which you’ll pull out occasionally, then the Devon from Signature Sleep is definitely a worthy and affordable investment.